reverentgeek/jamstack-hugo-demo/content/post/jamstack.md

 ### Add Okta Application Settings to Hugo Configuration

-Open the `/config.toml` file.
-Find the section under the comment `# Menu Configuration`.
+Open the `/config.toml` file and find the section under the comment `# Menu Configuration`.
 After the **About** menu item, add the following configuration.

 ```toml
 [[menu.main]]